Birch Memorial Clock Tower

 The Birch Memorial Clock Tower (Menara Jam Peringatan Birch) is a clock tower in Ipoh, Kinta District, Perak, Malaysia.

 History

-The clock tower was constructed to commemorate James W. W. Birch, the first British Resident of the state of Perak and unveiled in 1909 at a cost of $25,000.
+The clock tower was constructed to commemorate James W. W. Birch, the first British Resident of the state of Perak and unveiled on 8 December 1909 at a cost of $25,000.

 Architecture

-The clock tower is located in a square with a portrait bust and four panels illustrative of the growth of civilization.
-It has a mother bell and four smaller bells which used to strike the chimes.
+The clock tower is located in a square and originally held a bronze, portrait bust of J. W. W. Birch in a niche, since removed.
+Four panels illustrate the growth of civilization designed by Messrs.
+Doulton and Co. of London.
+It has a mother bell and four smaller bells which used to strike the chimes supplied by Messrs.
+Gillet and Johnson, Croydon.
+Above the clock are four statues at each corner representing the cardinal virtues: prudence, justice, fortitude and temperance.

 The growth of civilization

 There are four panels each one of the depicting the exponents of the different stages of civilization: